Diplodia tip blight: Cultural

 Preventing the initial infection is a better strategy than attempting to cure a diseased tree.
 The first line of defense in preventing disease is planting disease free stock, planting in a disease free area, and selecting a disease resistant species.
 Beyond the selection of clean, resistant stock and planting location, trees that have proper water and nutrient management are healthier and less susceptible to Diplodia tip blight.
 Controlling wood boring insects that create wounds for Diplodia to exploit, is another cultural practice that can prevent disease.
 Poor airflow and high humidity are conditions that favor disease development; keeping grass and weeds trimmed down at the base of the tree allows for better airflow and can limit disease development.
 Once a tree is diseased, the goal is to limit the amount of inoculum present.
 The blighted needles and cones will have the pycnidia survival structures that contain thousands of spores.
 Remove debris from the base of the tree and destroy.
 During dry weather (not during Spring or early Summer), cut away infected shoots, cones, and branches.
 Sanitary techniques like sanitizing pruning tools between each cut will prevent further spread of the disease.

 Chemical

 When disease pressure is high, chemical controls is advised.
 First, spray should occur early spring at candle elongation.
 Repeated sprays should occur every two weeks until needles reach full size.
 Fungicides containing the following active ingredients have been shown to be efficacious: chlorothalonil, methyl, thiophanate-methyl, mancozeb, and copper hydroxide with mancozeb.
 Always read and follow the label.

+Modelling

+To predict the dynamics of D. sapinea disease outbreaks, especially from a prevention perspective, advanced environmental modeling tools such as GIS and species distribution models can also be used.
+For example, in Italy, it was shown that by using GIS and advanced environmental modeling tools, the main environmental variables influencing D. sapinea outbreaks include land cover, altitude, temperature (particularly the mean temperature of the driest and wettest quarters), precipitation of the wettest quarter, precipitation seasonality, and the minimum temperature of the coldest month.
+The distribution of the pathogen has expanded mainly in central and southern Italy and has shifted upward in altitude by approximately 93 meters on average.
+Moreover, under all climate change scenarios, the potential range of disease outbreaks increases in response to a rise in the mean temperature of the wettest and driest quarters by about 1.9 °C and 5.8 °C, respectively.
+Precipitation during the wettest quarter remains largely unchanged across future projections.
+Overall, D. sapinea is expected to affect increasingly larger areas of pine forests in Italy, potentially altering forest dynamics and threatening the long-term survival of these ecosystems.